Scarlet Witch: Publication history

 Byrne's next storyline involved Wanda becoming a villain yet again, now displaying greater and more focused power than before, and rejoining Magneto.
-Writers Roy and Dann Thomas took over Avengers West Coast, and reveal Wanda's new personality, attacks on the Avengers, and increase in power were all due to manipulations by the time villain Immortus, who had been seen watching the Avengers during some of Byrne's issues.
-The storyline revealed Wanda is a "nexus being", a person who greatly affects timelines.
+Writers Roy and Dann Thomas took over Avengers West Coast.
+They revealed that Wanda's new personality, attacks on the Avengers and increase in power were all due to manipulations by the time villain Immortus, who had been seen watching the Avengers during some of Byrne's issues.
+The storyline disclosed Wanda is a "nexus being", a person who greatly affects timelines.
 By influencing Wanda to tap into her nexus energies, Immortus caused her increase in power and the creation of the children.
 Immortus wishes to use her to warp reality, but Wanda comes to her senses and gives up her nexus energies.
 Roy and Dann Thomas then revealed that a side effect of this caused Wanda to remember her children and temporarily lose her powers.
 The website Women in Refrigerators interviewed Englehart about these changes, who said he did not like them.

 Multiple stories after the Immortus storyline featured Wanda remembering and mourning her children, and even judging teammate Spider-Woman for bringing her child along on an Avengers assignment.
 Roy Thomas later wrote the short story "A Study in Scarlet", with art by Al Bigley and Mike DeCarlo, published in Avengers West Coast Annual #7 (1992).
 The short story featured Wanda reflecting on how she was glad Agatha's memory-blocking spell only lasted a short time, as she appreciates having had the chance to mourn her children properly.
 She then accidentally creates a window into another timeline where she sees a version of events where she, Vision, and the children remained together.
 This brings her comfort and helps her feel she can cope with the loss better.

 Following the Immortus storyline, Wanda is a more serious-minded character, wishing to atone for turning against the Avengers twice in a short amount of time and endangering reality.
 When she regains her powers, her hexes are initially more difficult to control and only on the power level she had when she first joined the Avengers.
 To compensate, she practices the magic Harkness taught her.
 In 1994, Avengers West Coast ended, and several of its team members reformed as an independent group led by Wanda in the series Force Works.
 The new title ran for only a couple of years.
 In 1994, a Scarlet Witch four-issue limited series was written by Andy Lanning and Dan Abnett, and pencilled by John Higgins.